The European Antitrust Review 2015 • Section 4: Country chapters

 Position of economic dependence

-In past decisions of the FCA and the French courts, the following criteria are taken into account to assess whether an undertaking A is in a position of economic dependence on a second undertaking B, which can be an upstream or downstream market player:25
+In past decisions of the FCA and the French courts, in order to assess whether an undertaking A is in a position of economic dependence on a second undertaking B, which can be an upstream or downstream market player, the following criteria have been taken into account:27

 - the reputation of B;